gmazzap/GMEvents/readme.md

     remove_action('init', ???? ); // replace the '?'...

-The `GM\Event` package is an OOP component built upon the WordPress core plugin API, but allow to attach named events, i.e. events with a predictable unique identifier, and for that reason is easily removable and editable.
+The `GM\Event` package is an OOP component built upon the WordPress core plugin API, but allow to attach named events, i.e. events with a predictable unique identifier, and for that reason, easily removable and editable.

 Being an OOP package, all events are objects where properties are all the WordPress event informations (callable, priority, accepted args) plus some additional ones: